palantir/foundry-platform-python/docs/v2/Streams/Dataset.md

 name = "My Dataset"
 # FolderRid
 parent_folder_rid = "ri.compass.main.folder.c410f510-2937-420e-8ea3-8c9bcb3c1791"
-# Union[StreamSchema, StreamSchemaDict] | The Foundry schema to apply to the new stream.
+# StreamSchema | The Foundry schema to apply to the new stream.
 schema = None
 # Optional[BranchName] | The branch to create the initial stream on.
 If not specified, the default branch will be used ('master' for most enrollments).
 branch_name = "master"